georgeabr/py-todo/README.md

 	v -v --version                              -- Display version info.

 Use date in format YYYY/MM/DD - 2020/07/05, or <days>d - 3d, for due date of todo item
+Use readline keyboard shortcuts to move around the input buffer

 Configuration Options (See ~/.config/todo-ng/config):
 * color = true / false